sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 vpc peering
 ----------

-Now since Fire Insights is running on other vpc, so you can use vpc peering connection to communicate Glue vpc to Fire Insights vpc.
+Now since Fire Insights and AWS Glue are running on separate VPC's, we can use vpc peering connection to enable communication from AWS Glue VPC to Fire Insights VPC.

 1. Create Peering connection